kctjohnson/GoChip/README.md

-A bunch of tooling for working with Chip8, including a language parser, disassembler, compiler, and emulator.
+A bunch of tooling for working with Chip-8, including a language parser, disassembler, compiler, and emulator.

+# TODO

+I need to finish sound emulation.
+Also need to get the last two F instructions working properly with compilation

 # CREDITS